 Here are 7 best tax saving options other than Sec 80C.

-If you are staying in a rented apartment or house and paying rent, you can claim tax deduction under Sec80GG of the Income Tax Act.
+If you are staying in a rented apartment or house and paying rent, you can claim tax deduction under Sec 80GG of the Income Tax Act.
 The amount of deduction is based on the city that you are residing.
 Again, some cities need to be revamped to factor in an increased rentals in this city, but that has not happened so far.

-In the Union Budget 2015-16, Finance Minister Arun Jaitley increased the limit on deduction on home loan interest under Section 24 to Rs 2 lakhs from Rs 1.5 lakhs earlier.
+In the Union Budget last year, Finance Minister Arun Jaitley increased the limit on deduction on home loan interest under Section 24 to Rs 2 lakhs from Rs 1.5 lakhs earlier.
 The principal amount also was hiked to Rs 1.5 lakh from the earlier limit of Rs 1 lakh.
 However, the principal amount qualifies for tax exemption under Sec 80C.

 Individuals should take a health insurance policy, which would enable them save tax up to Rs 25,000 in case of ordinary citizens and Rs 30,000 in case of senior citizens.
 So, one can go ahead and take a good health insurance policy.